Nick0306/SteelHacks-Schedule-Builder/README.md

 Part1: Compiling

+Using either Eclipse or  VSCode as long as the  user has access to all the files in the repository the user can run the Schdule Builder using the respective IDS auto-compile and run features.

 The user should be able to compile and run our program from the command line.
 In order to run the project, you will have to run this special command for each of the four .jar libraries that were implemented in our project.
 The command prompt follows this structure: